chrgue/dev-fine/README.md

 # Dev-Fine

-Defines and installs development environment with ansible.
+Defines and installs my development environment with ansible.

 ### Java